attacker145/CC3200-IoT/README.md

 on the launch pad.

-If you haven't programmed an access point profile (your WiFi SSID and key) yet, place a jumpper between the VCC and P58 pins of the launchpad header and reset the board.
-It should now reboot into AP mode.
+If you haven't programmed an access point profile (your WiFi SSID and key) yet, press SW2 push button on the development board.
+It will switch the board into AP mode.
 Connect to the 'mysimplelink-XXXXXX' AP with a phone or laptop and go to http://mysimplelink.net and configure your network settings profile just like in the out of box demo.